-The accelerator pedal is the pedal on the right, with the word GO molded into it (Figure 11).
-The operation of the accelerator pedal differs from that of an automobile:
+The accelerator pedal is the pedal on the right, with the word GO molded into it (Figure 15).
+The operation of the accelerator pedal differs from that of an automobile.

-- Pedal-start vehicle: When the key switch is in the ON position, and the Forward/Reverse handle or switch is in either the FORWARD or REVERSE position, pressing the accelerator pedal will automatically release the park brake and start the vehicle moving in the direction selected (forward or reverse).
-When the accelerator is released, power will be cut off and the motor or engine will stop running. - Key-start vehicle: The engine must first be running before shifting the Forward/Reverse handle and pressing the accelerator pedal.
+- Pedal-start vehicles: When the key switch is in the ON position, and the Forward/Reverse handle is in either the FORWARD or REVERSE position, pressing the accelerator pedal will automatically release the park brake and start the vehicle moving in the direction selected (forward or reverse).
 As the accelerator pedal is pressed, speed will increase until full speed is reached.
-When the accelerator is released, the engine will idle.
+When the accelerator pedal is released, power will be cut off and the motor or engine will stop running. - Key-start vehicles: The engine must first be running before shifting the Forward/Reverse handle and pressing the accelerator pedal.
+As the accelerator pedal is pressed, speed will increase until full speed is reached.
+When the accelerator pedal is released, it will return to the original position and the engine will idle.